Like natural cleaning but don’t like the smell of vinegar? Worry not – let me show you how to make this plastic-free citric acid cleaning spray.

 - 2 tablespoons citric acid – I buy my boxes of Dri-Pak citric acid online from Big Green Smile – they conveniently arrive in plastic-free packaging.
 The citric acid box is even wrapped in a compostable bag, in case of spillage in transit, that I then use for kitchen scraps.
 Alternatively, for a local supplier, try homebrew shops, Asian supermarkets, chemists, or hardware shops.

-- 500 ml spray bottle – recycle an old glass or plastic bottle – glass vinegar bottles are ideal – and spray nozzle, or you can purchase a glass spray bottle here*.
+- 500 ml spray bottle – recycle an old glass or plastic bottle – glass vinegar bottles are ideal – and spray nozzle.
+Alternatively, you can purchase a glass spray bottle here.

 - Optional: a few drops of your favourite essential oil